beatricexc/GreyCampus-Mod4/README.md

 - a decision tree is built upside down with its root at the top.
 - it has internal nodes
 - and branches (edges)
+- prunning = when one side of the tree is heavy (biased) we cut off branches to ensure that the tree is symetrical